 HISTORY & MISSION

-In 1970, Utah Governor Calvin L. Rampton issued an executive order that fixed the boundaries for eight multi-county districts to provide public health services for residents.
-The main purpose of establishing district health departments was to provide border-to-border local public health services while strengthening the role of county and municipal officials in executing state and federal public health programs.
-The Southwest Utah Public Health Department (SWUPHD) was organized in 1972 and is one of thirteen local public health departments in Utah.
-SWUPHD provides public health services in Beaver, Garfield, Iron, Kane, and Washington counties.
-Our vision is healthy people in healthy communities.
+In 1970, Utah Governor Calvin L. Rampton issued an executive order establishing eight multi-county districts to deliver local public health services across the state.
+These districts were created to help ensure consistent, border-to-border service while supporting county and municipal partners in carrying out state and federal public health initiatives.
+Public health focuses on preventing disease, promoting wellness, improving sanitation, and protecting community health through education, data-driven practices, and coordinated services.
+The Southwest Utah Public Health Department (SWUPHD) was established in 1974 and is one of thirteen local public health departments in Utah, serving Washington, Iron, Kane, Beaver, and Garfield counties.

 MISSION STATEMENT